 Data exchange shows the total number of unique profiles that have been imported or exported via the connection.
 Note that these are unique profiles.
 If the same profile is exported multiple times, it is counted as 1.

-1. Select Marketo Engage lists to import from
+- Select Adobe Marketo Engage lists to import from

 Select one or more Marketo Engage lists that you want to import data from the table of lists.
 You can search for particular lists.
 Per selected list, determine whether the creation of new profiles in BlueConic is allowed.
 Activate the checkbox to allow the creation of a BlueConic profile when a lead is subscribed to any of the selected lists, but no matching profile could be found.

-2. Link identifiers between Marketo Engage and BlueConic
+- Link identifiers between Adobe Marketo Engage and BlueConic

 Select the BlueConic profile property that will be used to match the email address of Marketo Engage leads to BlueConic profiles.
-Typically this would be "Email Address", but you can select any other profile property (designated as unique identifier) that you would like to see matched.
+Typically this would be either "Lead ID" or "Email Address", but you can select any other profile property (designated as unique identifier) that you would like to see matched.

 Export goals allow you to export data from BlueConic to Adobe Marketo Engage.
 To do this, complete the steps that are outlined in the goal.

-2. Link identifiers between BlueConic and Marketo Engage
+- Link identifiers between BlueConic and Adobe Marketo Engage.

-Select the BlueConic profile property (designated as unique identifier) that has to match the Marketo Engage lead's email address.
+Select the BlueConic profile property (designated as unique identifier) that has to match a Marketo Engage identifier such as the Lead ID.

-If there are multiple leads in Marketo Engage that share the same email address, only the last updated lead will be matched.
+If there are multiple leads in Marketo Engage that share the same identifier, only the last updated lead will be matched.
 All other duplicates will be ignored.

 You can optionally allow the creation of a new lead (when no match can be found) in step 4.